 - Establish a legal entity for the business in the new country.

-- Most countries require that you invest at least a minimum amount in your new business, while others require an undetermined amount just as long as it is sufficient for the entrepreneur to successfully launch the business and take care of his or her family in the early years of the investment.
-If possible, after the new legal entity is formed, open a bank account in the new country and deposit sufficient funds for the launch of the business as well as to care for your family.
+- Most countries require that you invest at least a minimum amount in your new business.
+In contrast, others require an undetermined amount just as long as it is sufficient for the entrepreneur to successfully launch the business and take care of their family in the early years of the investment.
+If possible, after the new legal entity is formed, open a bank account in the new country and deposit sufficient funds for the launch of the business and to care for your family.

 - Some countries will require that you apply for and receive a residence permit, either before or simultaneously with your entrepreneur visa application.

 - In addition to the funds to be deposited into the new bank account, the immigrant will incur other expenses throughout the process.
-You must have proper receipts and other documents that will prove that these investments/expenditures have been made.
+You must have proper receipts and other documents to prove that you have made these investments/expenditures.
 These expenses might include:

 - Costs related to the founding of the new business.